accordproject/markdown-editor/README.md

 This repo contains two React-based editors:
-1. A WYSIWYG  [Slate][slate]-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM and the [CommonMark][CommonMark] markdown serialization.
+1. A WYSIWYG  [Slate][slate]-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM.
-2. A TextArea-based markdown editor that edits markdown text and calls an `onChange` callback with the equivalent Slate DOM and the modified markdown text.
+2. A TextArea-based markdown editor that edits markdown text and calls an `onChange` callback with the modified markdown text.

+The demo editor uses the `markdown-transform` package to transform Slate DOM to/from markdown text.

 Using these editors you could allow people to either edit rich formatted text using markdown (and provide a WYSIWYG preview), or allow them to edit using a WYSIWYG editor and use markdown for persistence.

-The editor is plugin-based and includes a formatting toolbar.
-Plugins are used to extend the core editor with support with new formatting functionality and/or new types of blocks.
+The editor includes a formatting toolbar.

 This component is Apache-2 licensed Open Source.
 Contributors welcome!